acts-project/acts/README.md

 The ACTS repository is hosted on the GitLab instance at CERN.
 For the time being you need to have a full CERN account in order to access the repository.
 We are working on a solution for non-CERN users.
 Cmake is used as build system for compiling and installing ACTS libraries.
 For a complete description of the available cmake options please see below.

-In order to install the latest version, you can follow the instructions below where \<DIR\> refers to some directory which needs to be set depending on your configuration.
+In order to install the latest version, you can follow the instructions below where \<DIR\> refers to some directory which needs to be set depending on your local system configuration.

 > git clone https://gitlab.cern.ch/acts/a-common-tracking-sw.git \<ACTS_DIR\><br />
 > mkdir \<BUILD_DIR\><br />